allebone/help.omni.af.mil/docs/PEX/Displays.md

 >     * To display an air-refueling track name \(e.g., AR101N\), low-level route name \(e.g., IR-644\), a MOA name \(e.g., Eglin 1\), etc., you need to ensure back in the Mission Board that the name is included as part of the ”Location” for the appropriate Sortie Event \(e.g., AR Initial Point, LL Entry Point, MOA Entry Point\).
 Then, in Sortie Viewer, drag the appropriate Sortie Event Label \(e.g., ARIP, LLEP, or MOA Entry\) to the top grid followed by the "Location” data element.
 >     * Do not use empty fields.
 7. Once you have completed your Labels and Data Elements, save your design using Tools, Template Manger, and then select the Layout tab.
 8. Modify the Header and Footer data to your liking.
-The Header and Footer always remain in view in the Ful Screen mode.
+The Header and Footer always remain in view in the Full Screen mode.
 The Footer is a useful place to display takeoff and landing data.
 Once you have completed your Layout, save your design by using Tools, Template Manager.
 >!!! note "Note"
 >     The templates for the Selection tab and Layout tab are independent of each other.
 They are managed separately.
 >!!! tip "Tip"
 >     In the header and footer areas, if you type in `<br\>` it will force a line break in your final display.
 The area that says "Additional Remarks" can be used as a third area to enter remarks.
-1. Select your desired Ful Screen Options and Preview your design.
+9. Select your desired Full Screen Options and Preview your design.
 Click Save to save your preferred Full Screen Options.
 Identifying a Full Screen Display Output File Path on a shared directory allows other network users to view the display without having PEX software installed on their computer.
 Placing the file on the ePEX web server allows access via the Sortie Viewer display in ePEX .
 In order to enable this option you must take the following steps:

 **On the IIS server**